 I really like both of these creams.
 I think CeraVe wins this comparison since it includes more potent actives such as ceramides and sodium hyaluronate to restore the skin barrier and lock in moisture.
-Plus, CeraVe’s formula is more versatile, as it can be used on both the face and body.
+Plus, CeraVe’s formula is more versatile, as you can use it on both the face and body.

 CeraVe Skin Renewing Night Cream vs Cetaphil Rich Hydrating Cream

-CeraVe Skin Renewing Night Cream is a thick and rich night cream that is formulated with multiple actives: biomimetic peptides, hyaluronic acid, niacinamide, and ceramides.
+CeraVe Skin Renewing Night Cream is a thick and rich night cream formulated with multiple actives: biomimetic peptides, hyaluronic acid, niacinamide, and ceramides.

-The biomimetic peptide Kollaren (Tripeptide-1) is supposed to stimulate collagen and per the manufacturer, might be an option for acne-prone skin as it can help to reduce the look of acne scars.
+The biomimetic peptide Kollaren (Tripeptide-1) is supposed to stimulate collagen.
+Per the manufacturer, it might be an option for acne-prone skin as it can help to reduce the look of acne scars.
 Chronoline (Caprooyl Tetrapeptide-3) may help to reduce the look of wrinkles and fine lines.